 Marketing researchers and professionals frequently use online surveys, games, and quizzes aimed at inferring individuals' personal information.
 Our results highlight some challenges in choosing the structure and timing of personal inquiries, in a context in which consumers are influenced by multiple requests for personal information and surrounded by streams of information about others.
-Hence, one direct implication relates to the design of marketing surveys, especially those involving intrusive questions and sensitive behaviors.
-Treatises on survey design generally suggest that researchers should open their questionnaires with general, milder questions.7 In contrast, and somewhat at odds with the instructions from this literature, our results suggest that starting with milder questions only to get to more sensitive questions may actually elicit lower overall willingness to divulge.
+The present research has implications for the design of marketing surveys, especially those involving intrusive questions and sensitive behaviors.
+Instructions on survey design generally suggest that researchers open their questionnaires with general, milder questions.
+In contrast, and somewhat at odds with the guidance from this literature, our results suggest that starting with milder questions only to get to more intrusive questions may actually elicit lower overall willingness to divulge.
 Furthermore, our studies also suggest that when survey takers are provided (or otherwise get access to) information about the occurrence of certain behaviors, said information can significantly affect their propensity to reveal personal and sensitive information about themselves.

 Perhaps the most important implications of our results are, however, those for consumer welfare.
 New information technologies have enhanced consumers' ability to communicate and interact, but have also raised novel and troubling issues about the privacy and security of personal data.
 These considerations have generated renewed interest in the trade-offs between privacy and (for instance) personalization, which has been described as the future of interactive marketing (Deighton 1996).
-Implicit in much of the literature dealing with privacy trade-offs is the assumption that consumers are rationally informed agents with stable preferences for selfdisclosure and privacy (Posner 1978 and Stigler 1980).
+Implicit in much of the literature dealing with privacy trade-offs is the assumption that consumers are rationally informed agents with stable preferences for self-disclosure and privacy (Posner 1978).
 Our results, however, suggest a different story.
-Self-disclosure seems to be affected by information about others' divulgences and the mere order in which sensitive enquiries questions are presented.
+Selfdisclosure seems to be affected by information about others' divulgences and the mere order in which sensitive enquiries are presented.
 Inasmuch as our privacy account is valid, our results suggest that privacy concerns are also malleable to the influence of comparative judgments.
 If privacy preferences are thus instable, doubts arise about which behavior represents the "true" desired level of information protection and revelation, and, more importantly, whether consumers can make self-interested decisions with respect to their data when interacting with increasing complex information technologies - decisions, in other words, that they do not stand to later regret.
-Issues of self-disclosure and data protection have become both significant and commonplace: Facebook unilaterally altering the privacy settings of hundreds of millions of users, leading to embarrassing over-sharing; Google intercepting home Wi-Fi traffic of Internet users; and so forth.
-Our findings raise the question of whether, among the deluge of personal information revealed about others, our very sense of the boundaries between public and private may be blurring.